 No. If done correctly the first time, additional flight training does not require resubmitting additional fingerprints.
 However, you must use the same account (pin) number that you used for your initial flight training request in order for this exemption to apply.

 TSA has clarified that getting a U.S. certificate based on a foreign license ( reference FAR 61.75) does not apply to the requirements of the rule.
 However, if you choose to apply for a “stand-alone” FAA pilot certificate no longer based on your foreign license, you must comply with this rule.
 The TSA views this as receiving an initial FAA pilot certificate and qualifies under the TSA definition of flight training.

 You are generally required to have a passport, but there are some people with very special circumstances who cannot obtain a passport.
+Generally, these are asylum seekers, refugees, or persons who may have been paroled into the United States.
 TSA will handle these situations on a case-by-case basis.
 Contact AOPA’s Pilot Information Center at 1-800-USA-AOPA or the TSA Help Desk for further guidance.

 Yes.
-The rule applies to the issuance of a U.S. airman certificate at any flight school located in or outside the United States that is providing flight training under 14 CFR.
+The rule applies to any flight training conducted in the U.S. It also applies to those pursuing a U.S. airman certificate outside the United States with a provider that is providing flight training under 14 CFR.